 This platform provides mainly teaching and education-related jobs, as well as internships and full-time career opportunities for entry-level talent or working professionals.

-Whether you are already in or thinking about working in China, LaowaiCareer can help you find the job you are searching for.
+Whether you are already in China or thinking about working there, LaowaiCareer can help you find the job you are searching for.

 Note: The term “laowai”, while considered dismissive by some, is just Chinese slang for foreigners, with “lao” meaning old and “wai” meaning outsider.